ibauk/smdox/smethods.md

 ### Collection of bonuses
 This can be used to award extra points based on the number of bonuses scored within a category or the number of categories scored within a set.
 The criterion at this stage is simple group membership, order of scoring, etc are not relevant.

 This method may also be used to force DNF in the event of too many/not enough categories being scored.
+DNF can also be forced if the ratio of bonuses scored in two categories differs from a specified ratio.

+This mechanism can also be adapted to exclude certain bonuses rather than forcing DNF.

 Speak to Bob if you want to know more.